MichalJani/DrawApp-PWA/README.md

 To download it on Android go to settings and add to home screen.
 To download it on iPhone go to sharing options and choose to add it to your device.

+`npm start` - runs the project on the localhost:3000 `npm run build` - builde the project into the build directory